Whiffs: Casting

-Mamorstein later recalled, "George Barrie knew that I had done S*P*Y*S and was looking for someone with a comedic touch, so he suggested Elliott Gould."
+Marmorstein later recalled, "George Barrie knew that I had done S*P*Y*S and was looking for someone with a comedic touch, so he suggested Elliott Gould."

 Elliott Gould insisted his then-girlfriend Jennifer O'Neill play the female lead.

-“We really didn't want to hire her,” said Mamorstein, “because we thought, what if their romance breaks up in the middle of the film?...
+“We really didn't want to hire her,” said Marmorstein, “because we thought, what if their romance breaks up in the middle of the film?...
 We had good choices [for her part].
 Everybody wanted to play it, but Gould wanted her.””

 "I thought I was gonna marry Jennifer,” Gould said later.
 “Since I couldn’t, I thought that she’d be perfect to be my nurse [in “Whiffs.”]
 Teri Garr was up for the part.
 I needed a funny girl.
 But I wanted to be loyal to the beautiful, amazing person that Jennifer is...”
 She signed in August 1974.

 Filming

 Parts of the film were shot in Dugway, Stockton and Tooele, Utah.

 Gould and O'Neill broke up during filming.
 “I physically got in between them, stuff like that,” said Marmorstein.
 Jennifer O’Neill was not much of an actress at the time, and it was tough."

-Mamorstein said "Ted Post was a very amiable guy.
+Marmorstein said "Ted Post was a very amiable guy.
 Except he had no idea how to shoot comedy.
 Also, he was too in love with zoom lenses, which is fine for TV.
 I conspired with the director of photography to switch to a prime lens each time Ted was ready for a new setup.
 For his first shot, he chose a huge, complex, all-encompassing shot that put us days behind schedule.”

 The film was going to be made for Warner Bros. but ended up being released by 20th Century Fox.
-However, film ownership eventually went to Warner Bros. through Turner Entertainment Co..
+However, film ownership eventually went to Warner Bros. through Turner Entertainment Co.
 Warner Home Video released the film on 2013 through the Warner Archive Collection.